project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 # CHIP RT1060 All-clusters Application

-The all-clusters example implements a server which can be accesed by a CHIP controller and can accept basic cluster commands.
+The all-clusters example implements a server which can be accessed by a CHIP controller and can accept basic cluster commands.

 The example is based on